 Robert was also awarded for the development of high performance athlete James Williams who then moved on to hold a Tennis ACT National Academy Scholarship.

-Robert is striving to see participation in the Tuggeranong Valley improve as there are limited amount of tennis available in the area.
+Robert is passionate about growing participation in the Tuggeranong Valley improve as there are limited amount of tennis available in the area.

 Joe has been coaching for over 10 years and in 2009 obtained his Tennis Australia Club Professional coaching qualification.
 Joe's strength is the development of the younger junior players although he loves all aspects of coaching and has developed players of an elite standard.

 Joe bring a wide ranging and well rounded approach to tennis coaching having had experience with many sports including; Indoor and outdoor Cricket, Basketball, Cycling and Soccer.
 His experience of being more involved with tennis later in life gives him a valuable insight into the development of the skills needed to develop as a tennis player.

 Joe is a Head Coach at Weston Creek Tennis Club who oversees our Blue & Red Stage coaching programs, Hotshots Match-Play & Tennis in Schools program.
 He is also a Tennis Australia Hotshots program deliverer.

 Joe has an outgoing personality on court and can often be heard encouraging his students and always keeping them 100% engaged.
 Joe loves keeping it 'fresh and fun’ and his goal for each player is to achieve their own personal best every time they step on court.